padmapria/Fileupload_processing_python_project/README.md

 1) To include Iaac like Terraform to deploy in AWS.

 Our application has Memory-only storage - suitable for temporary processing needs  <br/>
-2) Files are NOT stored - only processing results are kept in memory, we can configure db and store in db    <br/>
+2) Files are NOT stored - only processing results are kept in memory, we can configure db and store results in db    <br/>
 3) Data is ephemeral - all results lost on application restart    <br/>
 4) No file persistence - original files are processed and discarded   <br/>